To collect and send information to Tanium for troubleshooting, collect logs and other relevant information.

 - Drill down to the specific endpoints.

-- To disable the recorder, deploy the Disable Tanium Recorder [Windows-Mac-Linux] package as an action.
+- To disable the recorder, deploy the Map - Disable Event Recording [Windows-Mac-Linux] package as an action.

-- To enable the recorder again, deploy the Enable Tanium Recorder [Windows-Mac-Linux] package as an action.
+- To enable the recorder again, deploy the Map - Enable Event Recording [Windows-Mac-Linux] package as an action.

 For more information, see the Tanium Console User Guide: Managing and creating Packages or the Tanium Interact User Guide: Using Deploy Action.